sipart/sipart.github.io/core_on_a_page.md

 * Set a suitable MTU size for the core trunk `interfaces`
 * Configure all the core link interfaces under `protocols mpls`
 * Set `no-propogate-ttl` at `protocols mpls` stanza level to disable normal time-to-live (TTL) decrementing (sets a MPLS header with a TTL value of 255)
 * Add the `label-switched-path` (s) - used for path signalling - under `protocols mpls`.
 For pre signalling with set paths then add a primary (strict), secondary (strict) and tertiary (loose) path.
 The primary, secondary and tertiary paths are set under `protocols mpls` path with IP of trunk hops and destination.
-Set `no-cspf` on each `label-switched-path` to disable constrained-path LSP computation (cspf is used if the core network is setup to use Traffic Engineering).
+Set `no-cspf` on each `label-switched-path` to disable constrained-path LSP computation ([CSPF](https://netflask.net/jnpr-constrained-shortest-path-first/) is used if the core network is setup to use Traffic Engineering).
 * LSPs are unidirectional so need to be defined on all the ingress routers for all primary and secondary paths.
 * Optional: (`fast-reroute` provides a mechanism for automatically rerouting traffic on an LSP if a node or link in an LSP fails, thus reducing the loss of packets traveling over the LSP.
 Configure under the defined LSPs.
 Check pre-requisites for `fast-reroute` before configuring.